Last Updated on

 Practicing this technique can help you to defuse chronic anger in a rather counterintuitive manner: by accepting and mindfully feeling your anger, you can take control of the experience and compassionately address it.

-For other resources and techniques on dealing with anger through mindfulness, you can try the Buddhist-based method or the mindfulness for dummies version.
+For other resources and techniques on dealing with anger through mindfulness, you can try our Leaves on a Stream MP3.
 Alternatively, you can follow this 20 minutes guided anger management mindfulness meditation:

 Mindfulness Techniques for Anxiety

-A meta-analysis was conducted in 2010 that provided evidence for the effectiveness of mindfulness exercises on anxiety and depression.
+A meta-analysis in 2010 advocated for the effectiveness of mindfulness exercises on anxiety and depression.
 The researchers found that mindfulness-based therapy was moderately effective for treating anxiety and improving mood and that the effects lasted beyond the initial improvements (Hofmann, Sawyer, Witt, & Oh, 2010).

 To begin applying mindfulness to your anxiety, or that of your clients, Mindful.org has provided a short description of 10 attitudes that will help build the foundation for successfully addressing anxiety: